-Yes, you may now pay with ACH Check or debit/credit card on the electronic permit processing portal.
-You will have instant access to your Certificate as soon as payment is made.
+Yes, you may now pay with an ACH check or debit/credit card on the electronic permit processing portal.
+You will have instant access to your certificate as soon as payment is made.

 How long does it take to receive my Certificate of Operation permit?

 Once payment is received, your certificate of operation is available for download from the electronic permit processing portal.
 You must print a copy of the COO along with conditions and post in a visible location in your facility.